-Pine Creek Lake is a 11.5 mile moderately trafficked out and back trail located near Livingston, MT that offers scenic views and is rated as moderate.
+Pine Creek Lake is a 11.5 mile moderately trafficked out and back trail located near Livingston, Montana that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible from July until September.
 Dogs are also able to use this trail.

 One of my favorite hikes to date.
 It's a doozy and as others have said, the mileage in the description is inaccurate.
 Definitely recommend this hike for the stunning views!